rrcobb/backgammon/devlog.md

 - collapse / expand all
 - show what moved (arrows? shadows?)
   - show the most recent turn

+  BUG: something about moving more than 1 piece to a position is not highlighting correctly

 ## UI / TODO

-- show old game (as an option when we expand)
-- undo / reset to a position
-- reorder game panels so it fits on different screen sizes
+- first roll // first turn
+- starting roll
+- separate roll from move

+- doubling cube
-  - history below
+- scorekeeping between games / history

 - tweak game controls
-- separate roll from move
 - show the valid moves
 - display about the strategy
   - strategy descriptions